-Note: The following steps apply to both the RH and LH side of the vehicle.
+The following steps apply to both the RH and LH side of the vehicle.

-1. Wearing latex gloves, grasp the "A" pillar trim cover at the top and pull inboard to release the trim retention clips from the pillar, continue to work down until all (3) retention clips are released.
-Once all three clips are released continue to pull the trim inboard while lifting up on the trim to release the guide/alignment tabs from the top of the I.P.
+1. Wearing latex gloves, grasp the A pillar trim cover at the top and pull inboard to release the trim retention clips from the pillar, continue to work down until all 3 retention clips are released.
+Once all three clips are released continue to pull the trim inboard while lifting up on the trim to release the guide/alignment tabs from the top of the instrument panel.
 Disconnect any electrical connectors connected to the trim.
-Repeat process for remaining "A" pillar trim.
+Repeat process for remaining A-pillar trim.

-Note: Metal retention clips may remain in the sheet metal, use needle nose pliers to remove and reinstall back on to the plastic trim.
+Metal retention clips may remain in the sheet metal, use needle nose pliers to remove and reinstall back on to the plastic trim.